ld32/SmartSlurm/README.md

 ## ssbatch FAQ
 [Back to top](#SmartSlurm)

+### Do I need to wait for the first 5 jobs finish before my future jobs get an estimated resource?

+    Yes for ssbatch. ssbatch directly submits the job without pending.

+    No for runAsPipeline.
+If you would like to submit more than 5 jobs, let the first 5 directly run, but put other jobs on pending until the first 5 finish, then release the others with estimated resounce, please use runAsPipeline.

 ### Is -P optional?

     Yes.
-If -P is not gaven, slurm script name or wrap command will be used as program name
+If -P is not given, slurm script name or wrap command will be used as program name

 ### Is -I optional?

     Yes.
-But If -I is not gaven, resource estimation will be base on program name only.
+But If -I is not given, resource estimation will be base on program name only.

+### Can -I directly take file size or job size?
+    Not right now.
+I think it is good suggetion.
+We can add the function to next release.

 ### Can I have -c x?